-You may have heard of apnea, which is a pause of your breathing, often while sleeping.
-But do you know how it’s connected to idiopathic pulmonary fibrosis (IPF)?
+You may have heard of apnea, which is a pause in your breathing, often while sleeping.
+But do you know how it can be connected to idiopathic pulmonary fibrosis (IPF)?
 Keep reading to find out.

-The term “idiopathic” means that the cause of a disease is unknown.
-The onset and progression of IPF are also not well known.
+The term “idiopathic” means the cause of a disease is unknown.
+And while there are several risk factors, the onset and progression of IPF are also not well known.
 The course of the disease varies with each person.
 In general, symptoms are:

 - shortness of breath